mariatm97/mariatm97/README.md

 <h1 align="center">Hi 👋, I'm Tere</h1>
 <h3 align="center">Full-Stack Developer from Colombia</h3>

-<p align="center">I specialize in web development using technologies such as React, Node.js, and SQL.
-On this page, you'll find some of my latest projects, which showcase my skills and experience in the field.
-I'm always eager to learn and collaborate with others, so feel free to reach out to me with any questions or opportunities.
-Let's build something amazing together</p>
+<p align="center">I am a passionate Full-Stack developer with experience in various technologies, including HTML, CSS, JavaScript, React, Node.js, PostgreSQL among others.
+I like to be constantly learning and working as a team to create innovative and interactive web applications.
+In my profile you will find some of my most recent projects, which demonstrate my skills.
+If you are looking for a talented, creative and versatile developer to add to your team, do not hesitate to consider me.
+I would love to work with you to create innovative and quality solutions.
+I am available at any time to discuss how I can contribute to your projects and business goals.
+Let's talk soon and start building something great together!</p>

 - 🔭 I’m currently working on [my final project at Henry](https://github.com/sergioare/CodeAdvisor)